snakey1980/githubpages/content/posts/secret-santa.md

 So 3 components is common.
 The pairs on the other hand will hardly ever happen which is good as that would be a weird game.
 What about the particular pattern of a 2 node components, a 6 node and an 8 node?
 From a different sample of 10 million:

-Pattern                  | Occurences | Ratio of total
+Pattern                  | Occurrences | Ratio of total
 -------------------------|------------|---------------
 [2, 2, 2, 2, 2, 2, 2, 2] |        3   |   0.000000
 [2, 2, 2, 2, 2, 2, 4]    |      145   |   0.000015